cosmelab/ucr-ento-social/polls/assistant_rules.md

 12. Never create documentation files (.md) unless specifically asked
 13. Keep responses concise and to the point
 14. Only use emojis if explicitly requested

-## Python Environment

-15. NEVER install packages using pip, conda, or any package manager
-16. NEVER create or modify conda environments
-17. Python is installed via Homebrew at: /opt/homebrew/Caskroom/miniforge/base/bin/python3
-18. Use ONLY the packages that are already installed
-19. Check what's installed with: /opt/homebrew/Caskroom/miniforge/base/bin/python3 -m pip list
-20. If a package is missing, ask the user - DO NOT attempt to install it
+15. Use lowercase for all .md files except README.md (which should be uppercase)
+16. Be humble and straightforward in documentation - avoid buzzwords like "modern", "cutting-edge", "state-of-the-art"
+17. Keep descriptions simple and factual without overselling features

 ## Git/Repository Specific

-15. If git operations are needed, explain the exact commands you will run and their purpose
+18. If git operations are needed, explain the exact commands you will run and their purpose
-16. Never force push without explicit permission
+19. Never force push without explicit permission
-17. Never modify .gitignore or other git configuration files without permission
+20. Never modify .gitignore or other git configuration files without permission
-18. Always verify paths and configurations before making changes
+21. Always verify paths and configurations before making changes

 ## Failure to Follow Rules